 "I remember Peggy very well.
 She came to us in a wheelchair about five years ago.
 She was yellow because of jaundice.
 She had recently been diagnosed with pretty extensive, metastatic, widespread pancreatic cancer to the liver.
 She was very, very weak, and needed help to get out of bed.
 She was extremely sick.

-When she started the aggressive nutritional intervention we noticed that she was starting to get better and she had very dramatic response.
-There’s no way I could have done it alone.
-She got care from her oncologist, she got care from radiation doctor, she got care from naturopathic doctor, she got care from pastoral care, and from mind-body department.
+When she started aggressive nutritional intervention, we noticed that she was starting to get better.
+She had a very dramatic response.
+There's no way I could have done it alone.
+She got care from her oncologist, she got care from her radiation doctor, she got care from a naturopathic doctor, and she got care from pastoral care and the mind-body department.
+So, it was multidisciplinary treatment.

-So, it’s a multi-disciplinary treatment.
-I tell many of my patients I said, “A care of a patient is like a table with four, five, four legs and you need all four legs to keep the table up there.”
-And the reason why I love what I do is because I see the effect, I see the impact that I have in patient with a change that I can make a difference in the life of one of my patients, and that really is very satisfying to me.
+I tell many of my patients, I say care of a patient is like a table with four legs and you need all four legs to get the table up there, and the reason why I love what I do is because I see the effect; I see the impact that I have in patients with the change that I can make and make a difference in the life of lot of my patients, and that really is very satisfying to me.